HEMI/APL A&MD Seed Grant

 Award recipients will be expected to:

-- Title Page – Include proposal title, investigators, their departments and e-mail addresses.
+Title Page – Include proposal title, investigators, their departments, and e-mail addresses.

-- Narrative – Not to exceed 3 pages.
+Narrative – Not to exceed 3 pages.
 Must include the following:

-- Statement of the Problem or Area of Investigation
+Statement of the Problem or Area of Investigation

-- Project Goals and Objectives – Include the research objectives and/or technique or tool developments that will be accomplished during the HEMI/APL Seed Grant project phase.
+Project Goals and Objectives – Include the research objectives and/or technique or tool developments that will be accomplished during the HEMIAPL Seed Grant project phase.

-- Curriculum Vitae (one or 2 pages, standard NSF or NIH formats).
+Curriculum Vitae (one or 2 pages, standard NSF or NIH formats).

 Deadlines and Evaluation

-The HEMI/APL Seed Grant Program Review Committee may seek budget adjustments before making final decisions around the end of January 2020.
-The Principal Investigators should ensure the proposal contains all required elements and is clearly written.
-Although the review panel will be familiar with some of the proposed areas of research, it is not possible to have an expert in every field represented by the proposals.
-Therefore, it is imperative that you make a convincing argument why this research is important in your field and should be funded at this time.
+The HEMI/APL Seed Grant Program Review Committee may seek budget adjustments before making final decisions around the beginning of October 2022.
+The Principal Investigators should ensure that the proposal is clearly written and contains all required elements.
+Although reviewers are chosen who are familiar with some of the proposed areas of research, it is sometimes not possible to have an expert in every field represented by the proposals.
+Therefore, it is imperative that you make a convincing argument as to why this research is important in your field and should be funded at this time.

 Please contact Katie Vaught if you experience technical difficulties completing your submission or need further help in preparing your proposal.